maucejo/elspub/README.md

 ## Additional features

-The `elsevier-replica` template provides additional features to help you format your document properly.
+The `elspub` template provides additional features to help you format your document properly.

 ### Appendix